aws/aws-cli/awscli/examples/ecs/list-container-instances.rst

 **To list your available container instances in a cluster**

-This example command lists all of your available container instances in the specified cluster in your default region.
+This example command lists all of your available container instances in the specified cluster (`my_cluster`) in your default region.

 Command::

-  aws ecs list-container-instances --cluster default
+  aws ecs list-container-instances --cluster my_cluster

 Output::